-The selling stockholders have granted the underwriters the right to purchase up to an additional 3,000,000 shares of Series A common stock to cover over-allotments.
-The selling stockholders will receive the net proceeds from any shares sold pursuant to the underwriters' over-allotment option.
+The selling stockholders have granted the underwriter the right to purchase up to an additional 1,800,000 shares of Series A common stock to cover over-allotments.
+The selling stockholders will receive the net proceeds from any shares sold pursuant to the underwriter's over-allotment option.
+If the over-allotment option is exercised in full, the selling stockholders will receive aggregate proceeds of \$235,980,000.